tripleee/SmokeDetector-wiki/Privileges.md

 * Use the privileged commands listed [here](Commands).
 * Stop autoflagging in the event of an emergency using `!!/stopflagging`.
 After this, autoflagging can only be re-enabled by a system administrator.

+Technically, this privilege is granted in the Smoke Detector source code by adding the user's numeric account ID to the `privileged_users` list for the room in question.
+When this is in place, the `!!/amiprivileged` chat command will cause Smoke Detector to reply "✓ You are a privileged user".

 ### Reviewer (MS)
 Everyone who has SmokeDetector privileges is eligible to get the reviewer role.
-However, this process is not automatic, so you will need to sign up for a metasmoke account so that admin can grant it to you.
+However, this process is not automatic, so you will need to [sign up for a metasmoke account](https://metasmoke.erwaysoftware.com/users/sign_up) so that admin can grant it to you.

 This allows you to:
 * Review posts from the [review queue](https://metasmoke.erwaysoftware.com/review)